 - 10 new clients at $1,000/month

 - $10,000 MRR goal

 Don’t try to do too much!
 Keep it simple

-The power of the planning process is in the simplicity.
 Growth can seem overwhelming.
 But when you break it down, you can make growth attainable.
-You can also use the simple planning to help you prioritize what’s actually going to drive results.
+You can also use simple planning to help you prioritize what’s actually going to drive results.

 Part 3: Messaging that Converts

-Once you’ve taken the time to create a marketing plan, the fun begins.
+Once you’ve taken the time to create your plan, the fun begins.
 It can be exciting because you now have action steps in front of you to take and results to manage.

-But don’t go too fast yet.
-Before you start throwing out advertisements, or email blasts, remember what we said was the most important component of your marketing?
+But before you start throwing out paid advertising, or email blasts, remember what we said was the most important component of your marketing?

 Knowing Your Ideal Client!

 Most businesses believe the reason they aren’t growing is that they don’t have enough traffic.
 If only you had thousands of people coming to your website every day, then all the problems would be solved.